JustSch/gingerbread_click_pygame/README.md

 # gingerbread_click_pygame

-A Clone Of Cookie Clicker Made In Pygame
+A Basic Clone Of Cookie Clicker Made In Pygame